-The annual adjustment follows an OEB-approved formula that includes components for inflation and the OEB's expectations of efficiency and productivity gains.
-The components in the formula are also approved by the OEB annually.
-The formula is an inflation minus X-factor rate adjustment.
+The annual adjustment follows an OEB-approved formula that includes components for inflation and the OEB's expectations of efficiency and productivity gains.4 The components in the formula are also approved by the OEB annually.
+The formula is a rate adjustment equal to the inflation factor minus the distributor's X-factor.